zdj/fossa/README.md

 Built-In Service Types
 -----

+**echo**

+Description: This service type "echos" back the request that it was sent.
+HTTP Methods Supported: GET,POST,PUT,DELETE
+Details: If the HTTP method used to call the service is a GET or DELETE, the requested URL including query parameters will be returned as text/plain.
+If the HTTP method used to call the service is a POST or PUT, the request body will be returned as text/plain.
+Configuration parameters: NONE

 ***fossa*** has several built-in service types, and number new service types can be added.
 See the section below entitled "Adding Custom Services".

 Adding Custom Services
 =====